gage1145/The-Oaken-Throne/Sessions/Session 51.md

 We made it to the medicus where we left Spoon.
 He said that Spoon left a couple weeks ago.
 We suspect that he went back to be with that one hoe that he was obsessed with in [[Blackford]].
 We decide to return to the inn.
 # Back at the Inn
-A skinny little twink approaches [[Y-lana]] while she's with Sir Grim and [[Jovis]].
+A skinny little twink approaches [[Y'lana]] while she's with Sir Grim and [[Jovis]].
 It's [[Sir Pergrim Dentar]]! [[Sir Grim]] tells him to join the group.
 He asked if they had met with [[Sir Henek Olem]] since he had tried arresting the group the first time.
 Sir Grim does most of the talking to try and divert his attention.
 Maybe he's a fucking narc?

 Jovis deduces that this guy does not give a shit about what Sir Grim is saying about [[Lot van Culnar]].
 He's obviously just trying to determine if we've had any more interaction with [[The Knight Guard]].
 Jovis decides to bore him with a story of woodworking to get him to stop prying.